wicaksana/euro2016-app/README.md

 ## Introduction

-This is a Euro 2016 app, inspired by [UEFA Euro 2016](http://www.uefa.com/uefaeuro/index.html)
+This is a RESTful Euro 2016 app, inspired by [UEFA Euro 2016](http://www.uefa.com/uefaeuro/index.html)

 ## REST endpoints